 I’ve had quite a few readers ask me if railroad ties attract termites.
-Some people use railroad ties for landscaping or retaining walls that are often near their homes.
+Some people use railroad ties for landscaping or retaining walls, often near their homes.
 Understandably, people don’t want to place large amounts of wood in their yards if they might attract termites, which is why I get this question.

 On the other hand, other people assume railroad ties with enough creosote are termite-proof, but this isn’t the case.
 Railroad ties can attract termites, particularly if they’re older or if they’re not installed properly.

 Creosote only penetrates about a half-inch into railroad ties.
-It doesn’t take much of a crack to expose the railroad tie enough to where termites or carpenter ants can get past the creosote.
+It doesn’t take much of a crack to expose the railroad tie enough that termites or carpenter ants can get past the creosote.
 Also, the creosote leaches away over time.

-Do railroad ties with creosote prevent termites from eating them?
+Do railroad ties coated with creosote prevent termites from eating them?

 Most railroad ties you might buy for landscaping or a retaining wall were originally soaked in creosote.
 People often assume that creosote protects railroad ties from termites and other wood-destroying organisms.

 While creosote normally does a decent job at repelling termites and other insects from eating railroad ties, it doesn’t make them termite-proof.
-For example, in their laboratory evaluation of the effectiveness of different wood preservatives, E. W. B. Da Costa et al. (1973) found that creosote protects wood against (Australian) subterranean termites through a “by a deterrent and/or repellent mechanism, rather than by a termiticidal effect.”
-Do Costa et al. concluded from their study that creosote offers over 30 years of termite protection.
+For example, in their laboratory evaluation of the effectiveness of different wood preservatives, E. W. B. Da Costa et al. (1973) found that creosote protects wood against (Australian) subterranean termites “by a deterrent and/or repellent mechanism, rather than by a termiticidal effect.”
+Costa et al. conclude from their study that creosote offers over 30 years of termite protection.

-But, there are some important railroad tie installation steps people often skip that help prevent railroad ties insect infestations:
+But there are some important railroad tie installation steps people often skip that help prevent railroad tie insect infestations:

 - Try to use newer railroad ties.
 The railroad ties people buy for retaining walls or landscaping are nearly always used to save money.
-If you’re installing railroad ties anywhere near your home, try to get ties that are in the best shape you find.
-You have no clue how old second-hand railroad ties are nor do you have any clue how much creosote remains in them.
-New railroad ties are normally treated last 30 years or more but eventually termites and carpenter ants damage them.
+If you’re installing railroad ties anywhere near your home, try to get ties that are in the best shape you can find.
+You have no clue how old second-hand railroad ties are, nor do you have any clue how much creosote remains in them.
+New railroad ties are normally treated to last 30 years or more, but eventually, termites and carpenter ants damage them.

 - Railroad ties should be installed over a gravel base.
 About a 4-inch gravel base acts as a barrier between the soil and your railroad ties (it’ll also make leveling the bottom tie easier).
-Direct soil-to-railroad-tie contact allows more moisture to seep into your railroad ties and for subterranean termites to find your railroad ties easier.
+Direct soil-to-railroad-tie contact allows more moisture to seep into your railroad ties and allows subterranean termites to find your railroad ties more easily.

 How to tell if railroad ties have creosote

-First, if you see a black, oily, or tar-like substance on railroad ties’ surface, that’s the creosote.
+First, if you see a black, oily, or tar-like substance on railroad ties’ surfaces, that’s creosote.
 On hot days, creosote tends to seep out more than normal.

 How to tell if my railroad ties have termites in them